dolthub/docs/content/reference/sql/dolt-system-tables.md

 It represents the [two-dot diff](https://git-scm.com/book/en/v2/Git-Tools-Revision-Selection#double_dot) between the two commits provided.
-The `dolt_diff_$TABLENAME` system table also exposes diff information, but instead of a two-way diff, it returns a log of individual diffs between all adjacent commits in the current branch's commit graph.
+The `dolt_diff_$TABLENAME` system table also exposes diff information, but instead of a two-way diff, it returns a log of individual diffs between all adjacent ancestor commits reachable from the current branch.
+In other words, if a row was changed in 10 separate commits, `dolt_diff_$TABLENAME` will show 10 separate rows – one for each individual delta.
+In contrast, `dolt_commit_diff_$TABLENAME` would show a single row that combines all the individual commit deltas into one diff.

 ### Schema